Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Setup and Model system

 The Hamiltonian of our SNAIL transmon with charge drives can be approximated as \cite{grimm_stabilization_2020, frattini_three-wave_2021}

 where $\omega_o$ is the bare resonance frequency of the SNAIL transmon, $g_3,$ $g_4$ are the third- and fourth-order non-linearities of the circuit and $\hat{a}$ is the bosonic annihilation operator.
 This Hamiltonian is the so-called (asymmetric) parametric oscillator Hamiltonian when $\omega_2 \approx 2\omega_o$ and $\omega_1 = \omega_2/2$ \cite{ryvkine_resonant_2006,bones_resonant-force_2024}.
 Here, $\Omega_1$ is the amplitude and $\omega_1$ the frequency of the one-photon drive that will henceforth be referred to as the linear, or additive, drive, while $\Omega_2$ and $\omega_2$ are the amplitude and frequency of what we refer to as the squeezing, or two-photon, parametric drive.
 The phase $\phi$ is the relative phase between the two drives.
-By applying displaced frame transformations, transforming into the rotating frame at $\omega_2/2$ and keeping some terms beyond the RWA \cite{frattini_observation_2024,garcia-mata_effective_2024}, we arrive at the effective Hamiltonian describing the asymmetric parametric oscillator